pradeeptathineni/quest/demo/README.md

 # Quest Service Project Documentation

 The quest service is a good representation of DevOps in action.
-It uses technologies such as Docker, Terraform, AWS, CircleCI, and Make to support AWS deployments of our Golang web application and its architecture.
-This architecture is necessary to loadbalance HTTP and HTTPS traffic over multiple AWS availability zones to serverless ECS containers hosting our Golang web application.
+It uses technologies such as Docker, Terraform, AWS, CircleCI, and Make to support AWS deployments of our Node.js web application and its architecture.
+This architecture is necessary to loadbalance HTTP and HTTPS traffic over multiple AWS availability zones to serverless ECS containers hosting our Node.js web application.

 ## Project Prerequisites